amberframework/docs/getting-started/docker/README.md

 # Docker and Docker Compose

 When you generate a new Amber project, we include `Docker` and `docker-compose.yml` files to simplify development.
-This is alternative way of getting an amber project up and running quickly and doesn't require installing a database.
+This is an alternative way of getting an Amber project up and running quickly and doesn't require installing a database.

 ## Dockerfile